+Bilateral and multilateral agreements

+Financial support

 Sharing expertise for capacity building

 Hosting and/or attending international training courses/seminars

 Distribution of material/information

 - 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
-If you have twinned World Heritage properties, please list them along with their twins. - 12.
+If you have twinned World Heritage properties, please list them along with their twins.

+There are no comments. - 12.
 Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?

-There are no strategies to raise awareness about the conservation, protection and presentation of World Heritage but this is being done on an ad hoc basis.
+There are strategies to raise awareness about the conservation, protection and presentation of World Heritage that are being effectively implemented.